 Pregnancy via Egg Donation

 Egg donation has a higher level of success, too.
-While it’s still rated as a significant challenge for some people beyond a certain age, things are changing.
+While it’s still rated as a significant challenge beyond a certain age, things are changing.
 Rapid improvements to technology mean that many cases can have as much as a 4 in 5 chance of getting pregnant.

 Although nothing can guarantee your success, there’s a lot to be confident of.